i-duno/fb-crawler/README.md

 ![Static Badge](https://img.shields.io/badge/sanity-fading-orangered?style=flat)
 ![Static Badge](https://img.shields.io/badge/works%3F-barely-rebeccapurple?style=flat)

+# NOTICE:
+Do not run this, only works on my machine, probably wont on yours.

 "Simple" messenger crawler that attempts its very best to rip off messages off https://www.messenger.com/.
 Made for the sole purpose of filtering out chats from people that dont know what "exclusively for official communication" means, even though this doesnt do that.
 (TODO)